Serving Out-of-State Subpoena in California

 One of the key benefits of incorporating the UIDDA is that it eliminates the need for out-of-state attorneys to hire local counsel or to be admitted to practice in California to request the subpoena.
 The requesting party’s attorney does not need to appear in California court, as the issuance of the subpoena is handled administratively by the court clerk.

 After the California subpoena is issued, it is subject to California’s rules for enforcement, discovery disputes, and compliance.
-If the intended recipient refuses to comply, you can file a motion to compel them to comply, in the appropriate California court.
+If the intended recipient refuses to comply, you can file a motion to compel them to comply in the appropriate California court.
 The California court has the authority to enforce the subpoena through its usual legal mechanisms, such as imposing sanctions or holding the non-compliant party in contempt of court.

 Essential Requirements and Documentation For an Out-of-State Subpoena